SupeRuier/awesome-active-learning/contents/pb_classification.md

 Hybrid:
 - HAL: Hybrid active learning for efficient labeling in medical domain [2021, Neurocomputing]
 - How to Select Which Active Learning Strategy is Best Suited for Your Specific Problem and Budget [2023]: SelectAL.
 Combine representative and uncertainty under different budgets.
+- A More Robust Baseline for Active Learning by Injecting Randomness to Uncertainty Sampling [2023, ICML workshop]